 A firewall is the first line of protection in your cybersecurity, the stealth barrier that blocks incoming suspicious connections that could potentially bear malicious factors.
-The majority of antivirus agents offer a firewall as an added feature, mainly in a paid plan, unless the antivirus doesn’t include such a plan.
+Most antivirus agents offer a firewall as an added feature, mainly in a paid plan, unless the antivirus doesn’t include such a plan.
 Two of the market’s popular firewalls are the Windows 10 Firewall and Avast Firewall.
 Both firewalls are compatible with different operating systems, which raises the question of which is better.

 What is a Firewall?